 Planetary aspects symbolize the various types of relations—some conflictual, some harmonizing—that exist between parts of psychological structure.
 Aspects not only signify the organization of the internal world, they also describe how the external world is structured.
 Planetary archetypes are non-local entities that manifest simultaneously in both inner and outer events.
 Just as in stories, inner conflicts tend to be balanced by outer conflicts.

 In the beginning of a story, there is generally some situation that entails a lack of wholeness—in other words, a conflict between characters, within a character, or both.
 Stories can be thought of in terms of problem and solution, conflict and repose, tension and resolution.
 Whether and how the conflict is resolved constitutes the main question of the drama.
 This is what creates suspense.

 Purely physical conflict does not denote a story.
 A story requires characterization.
-There has to be characters that arouse sympathy or antipathy.
-We have to evaluate the ideas or motives that underlay the external conflict.
-We may sympathize with one character’s perspective, and feel hostile toward another.
+There have to be characters that arouse sympathy or antipathy.
+We must evaluate the ideas or motives that underlay the external conflict.
+We may sympathize with one character’s perspective and feel hostile toward another.
 Sympathy and antipathy, a conflict of ideas, is what makes up a story.